Nelson Mandela's life and times

 Speaking from the dock in the Rivonia court room, Mr Mandela used the stand to convey his beliefs about democracy, freedom and equality.

-"It is an ideal which I hope to live for and to achieve.
+"It is an ideal for which I hope to live for and to see realised.
 But if needs be, it is an ideal for which I am prepared to die."

 In the winter of 1964 he was sentenced to life in prison.